Amartya-007/DSA-WITH-JAVA/Algorithems/Searching.md

 - **Articles:** Check out blogs and articles on GeeksforGeeks, Medium, etc.
 - **Practice Platforms:** LeetCode, HackerRank, Codeforces for solving search algorithm problems.

-# Now if u are Querius if there aren any other algorithem ather than linewar and binary or not
+---

+---

-Yes, there are several other searching algorithms beyond Linear and Binary Search.
-Here are a few more notable ones:
+# If you're curious about whether there are other algorithms beyond Linear and Binary Search then, `YES`, there are several notable ones.
+Here are a few examples:

 ### 1. **Jump Search**